-If a college degree is your goal, then general education courses (GE) will comprise one-third to one-half of your course work.
+If a college degree is your goal, then general education courses (GE) will comprise approximately one-third of your course work.

 What are general education courses?
 General education courses are classes which are outside of your major course of study.
 They cover a wide range of disciplines such as the natural sciences, humanities and fine arts, language and reasoning, the social sciences, etc. This expansion of academic fields will complement the more specialized courses in your major.